hyperledger-archives/sawtooth-next-directory/CONTRIBUTING.md

 When reporting an issue, please provide as much detail as possible about how to reproduce it.
 If possible, provide instructions for how to reproduce the issue within the vagrant development environment.
+There is a pre-built template for bug ticketing that can be used for reporting.

 Details are key.
 Please include the following: